Platform9 3.11 release notes

 1. Event & Alerting Logging for Auditing

-New in 3.11 is the ability to enable logging for events and alerts for:
+New in 3.11 is the ability to enable logging for events and alerts for the following.

 - Nova API

 - Glance API (Platform9 Control Plane and image library host)

 - To enable and access each log file please contact your Platform9 Customer Success representative